OwenFlannigan/curator/README.md

 A music curator

 # Installation
+These instructions assume that you already have node installed on your system.
+If not, you can install the latest version from the NodeJS website.

 After navigating to the app direcory, use the following command to install the necessary node dependencies before running:

     npm install